 HSBC Bank regularly change the HSBC credit card offers available in the UK credit card market.

-The HSBC credit card offers now include a £25 cashback offer.
-This cashback offer is for customers who apply for a HSBC credit card before 9th November 2018.
+The HSBC credit card offers now include a £25 cashback offer on the balance transfer card.
+This cashback offer is for customers who apply for a HSBC Balance Transfer credit card before 2nd March 2019.
 The cashback offer is subject to terms and conditions.

 The M&S credit card range offers a choice of three M&S credit cards to customers in the UK.